vtex/styleguide/docs/designing.md

 #### Design tokens

 Tokens are like code variables, but for design.
-Making sure you understand the system will enable you to create components that are automatically themable and can be used in the most diverse applications.
+Making sure you understand the system will enable you to create components that are automatically themeable and can be used in the most diverse applications.

 <div className="center pv6">
   ![](./tokens.png)